Victory Stadium: Stadium controversy

 The matter was controversial in part because debate about the stadium often widened in broader disagreement about economic growth or the lack thereof, the preservation of historic structures, and the resistance to or acceptance of change in general.
 A generational divide between older Roanokers who remembered when the stadium was filled on a regular basis and younger ones whose experience was only with occasional large crowds for special events and small crowds for high school football games provided another dimension to the disagreement.
 In the early 2000s, Roanoke's city manager Darlene Burcham supported a proposal to build a hybrid stadium near the Roanoke Civic Center which would have served both as a football stadium and a concert venue.
 Ground was broken before supporters of Victory Stadium's renovation persuaded Roanoke's city council to halt the project.
 Momentum appeared to shift towards a renovation until the 2004 flood resulted in an increase in support for replacement.
-In 2005, a proposal emerged to build small stadiums on the campuses of the two high schools.
+In 2005, a proposal emerged to build small stadiums on the campuses of the two high schools (William Fleming and Patrick Henry) that still called Victory Stadium home.
 Whether or where an amphitheatre for concerts would be constructed was not specifically addressed.
 This proposal met generally positive receptions, although some residents who lived near Patrick Henry High School opposed the construction of a stadium there because of concerns about traffic and other disruptions.